avnet-iotconnect/iotc-yocto-python-sdk/board_specific_readmes/sm2s-imx8mp.md

 Add both layers from iotc-yocto-python-sdk to the `bblayers.conf` file located in `build/01047/conf`

-add the recipes to your build target e.g. add `IMAGE_INSTALL += " iotc-python-sdk"` to the bottom of `build/conf/local.conf`
+add the recipes to your build target e.g. add `IMAGE_INSTALL += " iotc-python-sdk json-device-demo-service "` to the bottom of `build/conf/local.conf`

 navigate to `build/01047` and build your needed image.